nodejs/website-redesign/README.md

 ## Summary / Current Status

-Our current focus is on UI design and content creation.
-You can get some background information by reading these two articles: [Redesigning Nodejs.org Part 1](https://medium.com/the-node-js-collection/redesigning-nodejs-part-1-fac08a0e015a) and [Redesigning Nodejs.org Part 2](https://medium.com/@ammiller/redesigning-nodejs-org-584212bb25e1).
-And browse the current working wirefames [here](https://projects.invisionapp.com/share/SJG12D028NX#/screens/281335816).
+Our current focus is on site development.
+Development is happening in the [nodejs.dev repo](https://github.com/nodejs/nodejs.dev).
+This repo continues to be the hub for the redesign initiative.

 ## Team